LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

 * Command examples:
   - `/map zoom 200` sets map scaling to 200% (2x)

+#### Interactive mode
+The map supports drag panning and mouse wheel zoom in interactive mode.
+Interactive mode is always enabled in external window mode, while a keybind toggle is used to toggle the internal overlay map in and out of interactive mode.
+When not in interactive mode, the internal overlay map is transparent to the mouse.
+When interactive mode is enabled, the map can be panned using a left mouse button drag and zoomed using the scroll wheel.
+Once panning starts, auto-center is disabled until a right mouse button click.
+The external window also supports a middle mouse button click to drop markers.

+* Key bind: "Toggle Map Interactive Mode" - toggles internal overlay between transparent and interactive

+#### Show zone mode
+Zone maps other than the player's current location can be explored using the show_zone command.
+The target zone is specified using the zone's short name (like /who all).
+Interactive mode, levels, grid, labels, and poi search all work for the selected zone.

+* Command examples
+  - `/map show_zone gukbottom` shows the zone map for the Ruins of Old Guk
+  - `/map show_zone` exits show_zone mode

 #### Map grid
 A simple background grid aligned at a selectable pitch is available.
 The x == 0 and y == 0 axes are colored orange.